Svanteberg/Virtual-EEG-electrodes/GN1/README.md

 </p>

 The file `GN1.py` contain a simple version for training GN1.
 It will train for 1000 epochs, printing the MAE for training and validation data at each epoch.
-When training is done, it will generate EEG from 5000 examples from the test dataset and save: MAE of training and validation data for all epochs, the overall MAE for the 5000 examples of test data, the 5000 generated and original examples, and the resulting network model.
+When training is done, it will generate EEG from 5000 examples from the test dataset and save:

+- MAE of training data for all epochs
+- MAE of validation data for all epochs
+- Overall MAE for the 5000 examples of test data
+- The 5000 generated and original examples
+- The resulting network model

 A GUI version, where results and EEG examples are plotted intermittently, will also be available.